Sarah Bernhardt: The Gymnase and Brussels (1864–1866)

 She carried to Brussels letters of introduction from Dumas, and was admitted to the highest levels of society.
 According to some later accounts, she attended a masked ball in Brussels where she met the Belgian aristocrat Henri, Hereditary Prince de Ligne, and had an affair with him.
 Other accounts say that they met in Paris, where the Prince came often to attend the theater.
 The affair was cut short when she learned that her mother had had a heart attack.
-She returned to Paris, where she found that her mother was better, but that she herself was pregnant from her affair with the Prince.
+She returned to Paris, where she found that her mother was better, but that she was pregnant from her affair with the Prince.
 She did not notify the Prince.
 Her mother did not want the fatherless child born under her roof, so she moved to a small apartment on rue Duphot, and on 22 December 1864, the 20-year-old actress gave birth to her only child, Maurice Bernhardt.

 Some accounts say that Prince Henri had not forgotten her.
 According to these versions, he learned her address from the theatre, arrived in Paris, and moved into the apartment with Bernhardt.
 After a month, he returned to Brussels and told his family that he wanted to marry the actress.
 The family of the Prince sent his uncle, General de Ligne, to break up the romance, threatening to disinherit him if he married Bernhardt.
 According to other accounts, the Prince denied any responsibility for the child.
 She later called the affair "her abiding wound", but she never discussed Maurice's parentage with anyone.
 When asked who his father was, she sometimes answered, "I could never make up my mind whether his father was Gambetta, Victor Hugo, or General Boulanger."
-Many years later, in January 1885, when Bernhardt was famous, the Prince came to Paris and offered to formally recognise Maurice as his son, but Maurice politely declined, explaining he was entirely satisfied to be the son of Sarah Bernhardt.
+Many years later, in January 1885, when Bernhardt was famous, the Prince allegedly came to Paris and offered to formally recognise Maurice as his son, but Maurice politely declined, explaining he was entirely satisfied to be the son of Sarah Bernhardt.
+(While the story is in character for Maurice, note that the Prince died in 1871 when Maurice was 6.)